lewagon/dotfiles/04-Front-End/08-Templating/05-Todo-List-React/README.md

 <details>
 <summary markdown='span'>How do we dynamically render the list?</summary>

-In React, you use `{}` whenever you want to put Javascript inside your HTML.
-In normal Javascript, if we wanted to print out each element in a list, we'd need to use **iteration**.
-It turns out in React, you can use iteration just like in normal JS!
+In React, you use `{}` whenever you want to put JavaScript inside your HTML.
+In vanilla JavaScript, if we wanted to print out each element in a list, we'd use **iteration**, like `forEach`.
+Similarly, in React,  we can use iteration too.
 The most common operator is the `map` function.
 Here's a sample:

 Here's a sample of how it works: